sanfinity-Iot/openremote/Architecture:-Clients-and-consoles.md

 * **consoleVersion [string]** - Version of the console
 * **platform [string]** - Name of the platform
 * **paltformVersion [string]** - Version of the platform
-* provides [string] - The name of some functionality that this console provides either on top of or in place of standard client functionality; this parameter can be used multiple times (one for each piece of functionality) currently supported  functionality that the console understands are:
+* provides [string] - The name of some functionality that this console provides either on top of or in place of standard client functionality; this parameter can be used multiple times; one for each provider (see below for currently supported/standard providers)
-   * push - Push notification functionality (Web push, Android and iOS push notifications)
-   * geofence - Geofence APIs (Android and iOS)
-   * errorhandling - Ability for console to decide how to handle errors (displaying splash screen or other custom UI)

 ## Provider Initialisation
 The list of providers is constructed from the standard providers the client understands and the providers that the console has specified via the query parameters (a console provider overrides a client provider of the same name).